Why Policy Gradient Algorithms Work for Undiscounted Total-Reward MDPs: Conclusion

 \section{Conclusion}

 In this work, we present the first analysis of policy gradient methods for undiscounted expected total-reward infinite-horizon MDPs.
 Our approach combines the classical recurrent-transient theory from Markov chain theory with prior analysis techniques for policy gradient methods.
 Specifically, we first establish invariance of the classification of MDP states on $\Pi_+$, where the value function is continuous, and define a new transient visitation measure that leads to a transient policy gradient.
 Based on this machinery, we establish non-asymptotic convergence rates for projected policy gradient and natural policy gradient in the undiscounted total-reward setting.
+Lastly, we present the sample complexity of stochastic natural policy gradient by approximating the $Q$-function with a generative model.

 Our framework opens the door to several directions for future work.
 One direction is to extend our results to function approximation in a sampling setting, where restricted parametric policies may not include the optimal policy, and the estimation and optimization errors from finite samples must be quantified.
 Another promising direction is to establish the convergence of the naive policy gradient with softmax parameterization, without preconditioning by the Fisher information matrix.